rathore90/rathore90/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on buidling my portfolio/personal website : https://pardeeprathore.me/
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Front end technologies React and Angular; Backend technologies C#, SQL server, Docker, and Java
-- 👯 I’m looking to collaborate on ...
+- 👯
-- 🤔 I’m looking for help with ...
+- 🤔
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...